-Duty of care provisions apply to us all and without an annual test and a written report you leave yourself liable if anyone suffers a burn from your hot water.
-Most electric hot water units heat water to 70°C so that has the potential to produce a serious burn in 1 second without a correctly working tempering valve.
+Duty of care provisions applies to us all and without an annual test and a written report you leave yourself liable if anyone suffers a burn from your hot water.
+Most electric hot water units heat water to 70°C, so that has the potential to produce a severe burn in 1 second without a correctly working tempering valve.

-Whywait Plumbing are contacting clients to book in compliant testing, maintaining and reporting of your tempering valves but if you have any concerns over the temperature of your hot water contact us now to schedule your service.
+Whywait Plumbing is contacting clients to book in compliant testing, maintaining and reporting of your tempering valves but if you have any concerns over the temperature of your hot water, contact us now to schedule your service.

 Whywait Plumbing Services has always promoted the importance of excellent plumbing practices combined with sustainable plumbing exercises based on plumbing is health.
 Whywait Plumbing was the first GreenPlumber in Queensland and remained the only fully licensed GreenPlumber on the Gold Coast.ation.

 At the 2011 National Plumbers Regulators Forum, Dr Barry Gilbert, a Specialist in Public Health, spoke on the costs of poor plumbing confirming that plumbing is public health.
 Issues highlighted by Dr Gilbert were at the heart of future plumbing practice and were:

 The complex global problems of scarce potable water, the use of recycled water, global warming, climate change, together with the influence that man has on the environment all determine the risk to the population.
 In the future plumbing will have an even more critical role in mitigating those risks as plumbing is health.

 Plumbing is a significant part of the public health solution and always has been.